lists: list comprehensions

 • if item % 2 == 0: checks if the item in iterable leaves a remainder of 0 when divided by 2

-• % is the modulo operator, it divides the number on the left by the number on the right and returns a remainder, it is covered in test_the_modulo_operation
+• % is the modulo operator, which divides the number on the left by the number on the right and returns a remainder, there’s a test for it in test_the_modulo_operation

 green: make it pass